A rich cultural life for all Australians

 The report asserts a bipartisan understanding of the diverse benefits of arts and cultural participation in Australia and the valued role that it plays in the lives of all Australians.
 It recommended the development of a national cultural plan as a strategic policy priority.
 On 1 July 2022, the federal government announced a consultation process to inform development of a national cultural policy, which was launched in January 2023.

-Becoming cultural powerhouse
+Becoming a cultural powerhouse

 ANA’s submission to the national cultural policy consultations explored how Australia can become a cultural powerhouse whose creativity is locally loved, nationally valued and globally influential.